LesleyLai/digital-garden/content/Concepts/rasterization.md

 # Rasterization

 Rasterization is a process of converting continuous objects into discrete representation on a raster grid.
-It can be seen as an example of a [[./sampling|sampling]] problem, where we sample the middle points of pixels.
+It can be seen as an example of a [[./sampling (signal processing)|sampling (signal processing)]] problem, where we sample the middle points of pixels.